jkamtasingh/jkamtasingh/README.md

 My current tech stack is: Arduino IDE, C++ using Replit, and Tinkercad.
 My favourite tools are Procreate, Davinci Resolve and Apple Notes.

-I have two posted projects, with my favourite being the 2-Bit D Latch Memory with Arduino and LCD.
+I have five posted projects, with my favourite being the 2-Bit D Latch Memory with Arduino and LCD.

-I'm currently working on a Smart Greenhouse System, an IoT system that monitors air quality, temperature, humidity, and soil moisture, using data analytics to automate LED grow lights and watering schedules via a mobile app.

 Fun Facts:
 - Physics is my favourite subject